 Hammel Street

 Misnamed for landowners James and Martha Hammell.
-When the couple laid out the street in 1896, it was correctly labeled “Hammell” on the tract map, but by 1905 that second “l” went missing.
-Anyway, James Hammell (1828-1912) was an Ohioan who in 1850 walked – walked! – to California alongside a wagon train, seduced by the Gold Rush at Sutter’s Mill.
+The street first appeared (at Gage Avenue) on Henry T. Hazard‘s “East Side Addition” subdivision in 1887.
+The Hammells attempted to correct the spelling on their own 1896 tract but it didn’t stick.
+At any rate, James Hammell (1828-1912) was an Ohioan who in 1850 walked – walked! – to California alongside a wagon train, seduced by the Gold Rush at Sutter’s Mill.
 He mined enough gold to go back east and marry Indiana native Martha May (1838-1909); their honeymoon was spent on a ship back to San Francisco.
 James eventually gave up mining for real estate and the couple moved down to Santa Barbara in 1868.
 Of the two Hammell kids born there, Hattie died in infancy while Delbert lived until 1947.
 In 1876, James opened a stagecoach hotel on his Ventura County farmland.
-Although he sold the property after two years, the hotel still stands as the Stagecoach Inn Museum in Newbury Park.
+Although he sold the property two years later, the hotel still stands as the Stagecoach Inn Museum in Newbury Park.
 The Hammells settled in Los Angeles in 1882 and James operated a successful realty business.
 He retired in 1893 and 21-year-old newlywed Delbert took over the firm.